AlexHwang-497/Napkin/README.md

 Napkin is a social media MERN application that allows users to create, manage and interact with various user investment portfolios.
 The application allows users to analyze, compare, comment and gain insights into a portfolio’s historical risk/return profile by examining various sectors, holdings, and statistical performance and risk metrics against market benchmarks.

-Technologies used include MERN (MongoDB, Express.js, React, Node.js) stack, Redux, Webpack, Materail UI, CSS3, HTML5, Recharts and the third-party data from Financial Modeling Prep API.
+Technologies used include MERN (MongoDB, Express.js, React, Node.js) stack, Redux, Webpack, Materail UI, CSS3, HTML5, Apex Charts and the third-party data from Financial Modeling Prep API.

 the project is currently hosted at https://portfoliobuildertool.herokuapp.com/